thierry-martinez/override/README.md

 ## `module%include`, `module%import`, `[%%recursive]`: flattening structure

-The notation `include` overrides a module and include it in the current module.
+The notation `module%include` overrides a module and include it in the current module.
 In the following example, the types `location` and `'a loc` are then defined at top-level (and not in a module `Location`).